How to Install Calibre on Fedora 44

 Remove Calibre from Fedora

-Remove the application with the same package manager you used to install it, then clean up the library or settings only if you no longer need them.
+Remove the application with the source that installed it, then delete the library or settings only when you no longer need them.

 Remove the Fedora Package for Calibre